 - “IRS” calls — Someone pretending to be from the Internal Revenue Service might contact you with good news about tax breaks during this period.
 Or to demand a payment under penalty of arrest.
 Never make a payment by phone or give out information.

 Whether you run a business or are just looking out for your personal interests, a healthy dose of skepticism can go a long way during this critical period.

 Contact Breon & Associates in Harrisburg

 If you want to learn more about fraud and your organization’s potential vulnerabilities or how you or your family members could be scammed, the knowledgeable pros at Breon & Associates are ready to help.
-With offices in Harrisburg and North Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania.
+With offices in Harrisburg and South Central PA, Breon & Associates provides business, accounting and tax services throughout Pennsylvania, New York, North Carolina and Florida.
 Call us at 1-888-516-8476 or 717-273-8626, or contact one of our offices online to schedule an online consultation or an online training event.

 415 Market Street, Suite #205

 Harrisburg, PA 17101

 Camp Hill, PA 17011